wp-plugins/fancybox-for-wordpress/readme.txt

 = TODO List =

-* Add support for easing effects
-* Custom expression field in Options page to specify aditional elements where FancyBox should be applied (for example "#moskislink" or ""a.someclass:has(img)[href$='.gif']" )
+* Custom expression field in Options page to specify aditional elements where FancyBox should be applied (for example "#moskislink" or "a.someclass:has(img)[href$='.gif']" )
 * Better support for inline content width adjustable window width and height.
-* Add alternative methods of loading the javascript so that the user can swuitch them in the option page if there are problems.

 = Known Bugs =

-* Shadows still a mess on IE6/7
+* Shadows not perfect yet on IE6/7, but close

 == Installation ==